Social Media

 Pre-Campaign Planning:

-1. Define clear objectives and success metrics
+1. Define clear objectives with our Strategic Goal Planner and set measurable success metrics

 2. Research target audience behavior and preferences